elaineo/tensorbots/README.md

 ## Install from Source

 This is a modified version of the instructions from https://github.com/tensorflow/tensorflow<br>
-Their instructions were incomplete as of 14-Nov 2015.
+This is what worked for me as of 14-Nov 2015.

 ### The following instructions are for Mac OS X.